If you're reading this article on Thanksgiving morning, you're likely in a state of panic.

 Properly Thawing a Frozen Turkey Can Take Days

-Every year since 2008, I've been encouraging readers to plan ahead to make sure that they allow adequate time for their frozen turkey to defrost.
+Every year since 2008, we've been encouraging readers to plan ahead to allow adequate time for their frozen turkey to defrost.

 Judging by how popular the article is, it's a topic that a lot of readers wonder about.

-Unfortunately, I also happen to know that many of those readers seem to be finding the piece on Thanksgiving morning, at which point it's too late to use any of the methods the article describes.
+Unfortunately, many of those readers seem to be finding the piece on Thanksgiving morning, at which point it's too late to use any of the methods the article describes.

-Remember, though, and this is important: At this point you are looking to salvage your Thanksgiving.
-Whatever dreams and aspirations you had for this turkey must now give way to cold, hard reality.
+Remember though, and this is important: At this point you are looking to salvage your Thanksgiving.
+Whatever hopes and dreams you nurtured for the accolades this turkey would earn (So flavorful!
+Juiciest one ever!) must now give way to cold, hard reality.

 Here's What To Do

 First, manage your guests' expectations.
-Cooking a turkey from frozen will take around 50 percent longer than cooking one that's thawed.
+Cooking a frozen turkey will take around 50 percent longer than cooking one that's already been thawed.
 So you'll want to break out the snacks to make sure folks don't start eating the furniture.

-So for a 14-18 pound turkey, which would ordinarily require four hours of cooking time, you'll need about 6 hours in the oven, plus another 30-45 minutes to rest afterward (the turkey, not you, although you'll need a rest by then too).
+For a 14 to 18 pound turkey, which would ordinarily require four hours of cooking time, you'll need about 6 hours in the oven, plus another 30 to 45 minutes to rest afterward (the turkey, not you, although you'll need a rest by then too).

-If your turkey is larger or smaller, you'll want to modify the cooking times.
-A meat thermometer will help.
+You'll want to modify the cooking times if your turkey weighs less or more than that.
+A meat thermometer (the kind you leave in the bird while it roasts) will help.
 But as a rough guide, figure 1.5 times whatever your cooking time would've been.

 Line a roasting pan with foil, and put a roasting rack in it.
-This will ensure that the turkey stays above any liquid that may drain out, causing it to steam rather than roast.
+This will ensure that the turkey stays above any liquid that may drain out, which would cause it to steam rather than roast.
+And it will cook more evenly on a shallow pan than one with high sides.

 Don't Forget the Bag of Giblets!